> Interactive Infographic: Today’s College Students

 > White paper: “Postsecondary Success Advocacy Priorities”

 Today’s college students come from a wide range of backgrounds and bring an equally diverse set of needs.
 Among college students today, nearly half (40 percent) are age 25 or older—returning to advance their career or to re-train for a new opportunity.
 Many students hold full-time jobs while enrolled in classes, one-quarter are parents, and many are the first in their family to attend college.
-In 2014, 42 percent of college students identified as students of color, compared to just 20 percent in 1990.

 Unfortunately, many of these students don’t have the support they need to balance demanding schedules and competing priorities.
 One of the biggest obstacles they face is an educational system designed to serve students who arrive straight from high school, live on campus, and study full-time.
 That is at least part of the reason why half of students who begin a college education don’t reach graduation.